dimsp1369/dimsp1369/README.md

 -->
 ## Here are the short about me like a front-End WebDev:

-- 👨🏻‍💻 I’m currently working to improve my skills!
+- 👨🏻‍💻 I'm constantly improving my skills in order to be on-trend!
 - 👯 I’m looking to collaborate with other devs.
 - 🔎 I’m looking for new opportunity for development.
 - 🥅 2021 Goal - ->> NextJS & NestJS 💪🏼